Kora flowed into a roll, touching down just north of Fort Funston with her sword and shield firmly in hand. Dissona’s bug-spawn instantly swarmed her.

 [Kora!]
 Peter again.
 [We can’t just leave you to fucking die!]

 [You don’t get it.]
 Kora’s smile widened a notch further.
 Still savage, but now joyful as well.
 [We have dedicated our lives for the betterment of others.
 For me, the circle comes to a close.
 Be at peace, Peter.]

 He tried again.
 [No, Kora, that’s not true, it can’t end like this!
 It can’t—]

 [Have faith.]
 The monsters around her coiled and stilled, ready to swamp her with claws, fangs, and stingers.

 Then Wodec’s voice rang through the air; loud, strong, and fair:

 “LOOK TO YOUR FRONT, WARRIORS—LET NONE OF THESE FIENDS ESCAPE OUR FURY!”

-He was followed by forty-four Indashi barbarians, all mounted on snarling velociraptors; they were pouring out from a gleaming rip in the smoke-dampened night.
+Forty-four Indashi barbarians, all mounted on snarling velociraptors, poured from a rip in the smoke-dampened night.
 Their voices combined into a full-throated roar.

 Kora, fighting side by side with the baddest motherfuckers in all of Elithia, swung her sword into guard and charged the enemy.